scrapinghub/exporters/docs/modules.rst

 Notifications
 ~~~~~~~~~~~~~
-Exporters project supports notification of main export job events, like starting an export, ending or failing.
+You can define notifications for main export job events such as starting an export, ending or failing.
 These events can be sent to multiple destinations by adding proper modules to an export configuration.